 Every child is unique, and it’s important to keep that in mind to help them grow.
 As caring adults, we have to ask ourselves: how can we identify kids’ strengths and provide opportunities for those strengths to be nurtured?

-4 Strategies for Finding & Nurturing Your Child’s Strengths
+Finding & Nurturing Your Child’s Strengths

 As a parent, you probably have a good idea of these already—after all, you’re the expert on your child!